level-level/ll-cookie-wall/readme.txt

 The look and feel of the Cookie Wall can be fully adjusted to the look and feel of your website.

 == Installation ==
-1. Upload 'll-cookie-wall' to the '/wp-content/plugins/' directory
+1. Upload 'll-cookie-wall' to the '/wp-content/plugins/' directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the \'Plugins\' menu in WordPress
 3. On the options page you can configure your Cookie Wall.